pydanny/presentations/scaling-one-to-billions/2024-python-it.md

 # [fit] What this talk is about

-- What we do at at individual level scales up
+- What we do at an individual level scales up
 - What happens when what we do scales up?

 # [fit] Let's go!